me-cfs/me-cfs.github.io/resources/advocacy/index.md

   <summary>Places that advertise studies looking for Participants</summary>
 * Science for ME has a [collection of active studies looking for participants](https://www.s4me.info/forums/recruitment-into-current-me-cfs-research-studies.129/)
 * [Australian ME Registry](https://ausmeregistry.org)
+* [Solve ME/CFS](https://solvecfs.org/research/solve-together/) has the solve together initiative (US only as of December 2024) which lets you share your medical data to researchers.
 * Your local/national ME/CFS organisation will likely promote studies looking for volunteers; it can be useful to sign up to their newsletters or equivalent
 * [ME Research UK](https://www.meresearch.org.uk/research/volunteering/)
 </details>